TeachDian/Password-Generator/README.md

-Sure, here's a detailed README.md for the password generator app:

----

 # Password Generator App

 This is a modern, responsive password generator web application built with Flask.
 It allows users to generate passwords based on specified criteria such as length and character types, and provides feedback on the strength of the generated password.